ayorkshireworrall/docker-postgres-windows-config/README.md

 grant all privileges on database appdb to appuser;
 ```

-Open up a CMD or Powershell terminal and navigate to the locally cloned version of this project.
+Open up a CMD or Powershell terminal and navigate to the locally cloned version of this project and then to the windows_scripts folder.

 The first batch file to run is the `configure.bat` file.
 This is simply to set a few environment variables for your windows user.
 It will prompt for these but they can also be set manually.
 Once this .bat file has executed, you will need to open a new terminal for the changed environment variables to be recognised so close down the terminal and open a new one, navigating back to this folder.
 These environment variables will need to be reset every time you switch applications.
 Alternatively, the .bat files here can be copied and modified to just take fixed names for each of your projects.